lbfiorino/mpca-tools/GoReplay/README.md

 GoReplay is an open-source network monitoring tool which can record your live traffic, and use it for shadowing, load testing, monitoring and detailed analysis.

+### Replaying from multiple files

+--input-file accepts file pattern, for example: --input-file logs-2016-05-*.
+GoReplay is smart enough keep original order of requests.
+It is achieved by reading all files in parallel, and sorting requests between multiple files by timestamp.
+It do not read all files in memory, but instead read them in a streaming way, on demand.

 ### GoReplay do not exit when -input-file is used
 #### Workaround
 https://github.com/buger/goreplay/issues/456